ssnepenthe/simple-wp-routing/README.md

 (new \ToyWpRouting\Orchestrator($rewrites))->initialize();
 ```

+Note that if you are using the same regex for multiple request methods, their query strings must all match.

 ### Routes
 Routes can be used to more closely mimic the experience of a modern router.
 The route syntax comes
 from [nikic/fast-route](https://github.com/nikic/FastRoute).